guillermooo/sublime-undocs/source/file_management/file_management.rst

 If you haven't created one,
 an implicit one is created by Sublime Text.

-Set up a project by adding folders in a way that suits you, and then save your new configuration.
+Set up a project in a way
+that suits you by adding folders, and then save your new configuration.

 .. _fm-projects-folders: